augforce/Successor-Agent/TESTING.md

 ## 3. Safety Guardrails & Compliance Disclaimers
 A critical component of this project is the **"Trust but Verify"** safety layer.
 Since web search results are not company-vetted, specific prompt engineering was applied to manage risk.
 * **Trigger:** Whenever the agent utilizes external web data to formulate an answer.
-* **Required Output:** The agent is mandated to include a specific disclaimer: *"Please verify these steps for accuracy and check with your supervisor to ensure this procedure is acceptable per company policy."*
+* **Required Output:** The agent is mandated to include a specific disclaimer: *"The is no documentation available for this particular situation.
+However, I am able to search the web for general instructions.
+Please verify these steps for accuracy and check with your supervisor to ensure this procedure is acceptable per company policy."*
 * **Result:** Pass.
 This guardrail ensures that the SuccessorBot assists the user without inadvertently encouraging unapproved or non-compliant technical actions.

 ## 4. Performance & Reliability Metrics
-* **Latency:** < 4.0 seconds (including web-search overhead).
+* **Latency:** < 3.5 seconds (including web-search overhead).
 * **Citation Accuracy:** 100% (The agent correctly distinguishes between "Internal Source" and "Web Source").
 * **Hallucination Rate:** 0% observed.
 The agent defaults to the safety disclaimer rather than fabricating company-specific policies.